JerdamJ/flotiq-angular-example/README.md

 1. Node >= 8.9
 2. Npm >= 5.5.1
 3. Flotiq Account - you can create one [here](https://editor.flotiq.com)
 4. Your own content type definition.
-For example purpose I have created a To-Do-List content object which contains:
+For example purpose I have created a `Todolist` content object which contains:
     * title : type string
     * date : type string
     * description : type string